-Chapter 6 considers the problem of designing a sparsely distributed observer-based DSMC strategy.
-First, by assuming a priori topology for the control network, a stabilizing DSMC is developed.
-Then, a procedure is proposed for seeking a favorable sparse control network structure for the stabilizing DSMC.
-In other words, in Chapter 6, a sparse control/observer network structure with the least possible number of links has been sought that can satisfy the given stability condition.
-On the other hand, as it was mentioned in Remark 6.5, although the SMC is now a well-known strategy, from the standpoint of constraining the available control action, all the traditional methods considered in the literature, including the DSMC in Chapter 6, have shortcomings [40].
+Although the SMC is now a well-known strategy, from the standpoint of constraining the available control action, all the traditional methods considered in the literature have shortcomings [25].
 This drawback basically comes from the nature of the SMC design process which contains two separate stages.
-During the synthesizing of the sliding function, there is no sense of the control action level that is required to induce and retain sliding.
-This issue is more crucial in this chapter when it comes to sparsifying the control network structure, as with no limits on the available control actions, it may result in the high level of control efforts that each subsystem's controller is required to apply, which is not a practical case.

-To deal with this problem, [105] proposes a scheme to design a sliding surface which minimizes a cost functional of the system state and control input.
-However, the method given in [105] has several limitations.
-As the method in [105] needs to ensure that at least one eigenvalue of the closed-loop system (for single-input systems) is a real value, not necessarily any arbitrary weighting matrices in the objective function can result in a sliding mode control.
-Hence, this reference either reselects the weighting matrices or approximates the closed-loop system eigenvalues so that a set of eigenvalues is generated which can be split between the range-space and nullspace dynamics.
+During the synthesizing the sliding function, there is no sense of the control action level that is required to induce and retain sliding.
+This issue is more crucial in this chapter when it comes to sparsify the control network structure, as with no limits on the available control actions, it may result in the high level of control efforts that each subsystem's controller requires to apply, which is not a practical case.
+To deal with this problem, [91] proposes a scheme to design a sliding surface which minimizes a cost functional of the system state and control input.
+However, the method given in [91] has several limitations.
+As the method in [91] needs to ensure that at least one eigenvalue of the closed-loop system (for single input systems) is a real value, not necessarily any arbitrary weighting matrices in the objective function can result in a sliding mode control.
+Hence, this reference either reselects the weighting matrices or approximates the closed-loop system eigenvalues so that a set of eigenvalues are generated which can be split between the range-space and null-space dynamics.
 However, no precise scheme is given on how to reselect the weighting matrices.
-Furthermore, the approximation of eigenvalues may lead to a loss in optimality and possibly robustness.
-In order to resolve the limitations of [105], [135] proposes a framework in which a weighting matrix is computed that is tried to be the closest to the desired one and also results in the desired eigenvalues.
+Further, the approximation of eigenvalues may lead to a loss in optimality and possibly robustness.
+In order to resolve the limitations of [91], [121] proposes a framework in which a weighting matrix is computed that is tried to be the closest to the desired one and also results in the desired eigenvalues.
 The SMC then can be designed according to the obtained eigenvalues and weighting matrix.
-However, both methods in [105, 135] are only applicable to single-input systems.
-Alternatively, [40] considers this problem and proposes two new frameworks.
-However, the proposed methods in [40] rely on a special system coordinate transformation which bounds the possible adoption of these methods to our control structure sparsification problem.
-This chapter alternatively develops a different approach by which we can deal with an \mathcal{H}2 based optimal structured SMC problem.
+However, both methods in [91, 121] are only applicable to single input systems.
+Alternatively, [25] considers this problem and proposes two new frameworks.
+However, the proposed methods in [25] rely on a special system coordinate transformation which bounds the possible adoption of these methods to our control structure sparsification problem.
+This chapter alternatively develops a different approach by which we can deal with an $\mathcal{H}2$ based optimal structured SMC problem.